launchdarkly/ios-client-sdk/README.md

   * Select the target device.
   * Build.
   * Open `Products` in the *Project Navigator*.
   * Ctrl-Click the `DarklyEventSource.framework` file just built.
+Note that DarklyEventSource does not include the platform in the framework name.
+Ensure the selected framework is for the correct platform.
   * Select `Show in Finder`.
   * Copy the `DarklyEventSource.framework` into the `Frameworks` sub-folder for the platform.
   * Repeat for each supported platform.